tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 The `PickAddress` method returns an address stored in the address book, chosen at random with a configurable bias toward new addresses.

-It is invoked by the PEX reactor to obtain a peer address to dial, as part of its `ensurePeers` routine.
+It is invoked by the Peer Manager to obtain a peer address to dial, as part of its `ensurePeers` routine.
 The bias starts from 10%, when the peer has no outbound peers, increasing by 10% for each outbound peer the node has, up to 90%, when the node has at least